CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 ## Create Containers using the Java SDK

 > You will start by using the Java SDK to create both fixed-size and unlimited containers to use in the lab.
 This lab is based on VS Code, but you may feel free to use the Java IDE of your choice.
-If using VS Code, ensure you install the Java Extension Pack from [here](vscode:extension/vscjava.vscode-java-pack).
-You should also install Apache Maven (see [here](https://maven.apache.org/) for maven downloads and instructions).
+If using VS Code, ensure you install the Java Extension Pack from [here](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
+You should also install Apache Maven (see [here](https://maven.apache.org/) for maven downloads and instructions), and per the instructions, ensure that Maven is included in the PATH variable, within system variables.

 ### Create a Java Project